 Macular degeneration: detecting and preventing a leading cause of vision loss

 Our eyes are cameras to the world, and for many of us the picture may be falling out of focus.
-Macular degeneration—simply described as blurred vision—is a leading cause of vision loss among people 50 and older, affecting more than …Read more
+Macular degeneration—simply described as blurred vision—is a leading cause of vision loss among people 50 and older.1 If you think …Read more